04 Aug Introducing Danny Boyle to Zen Software (no, not that one)

 A word from James Steel, Managing Director…

 “I’m thrilled to have Danny taking up such a key role in the business.
-The growth phase we’re in revolves around putting our MSP partners front and centre, helping however we can to make them happier and more successful.
-Danny knows this industry space as well as anyone and brings exactly the skillset and level of ambition we need to achieve this and to drive the company on to new successes.”
+For the growth phase we’re in to be successul, we really have to get close to the needs or our MSPs and make sure we’re not only providing the right services but that we’re focused on helping them be happier and more successful.
+Danny knows this industry space as well as anyone – he brings exactly the mindset and experience we need to do this and to help us reach our goals.”

 We put Danny on the spot…